NeKo: Cross-Modality Post-Recognition Error Correction with Tasks-Guided Mixture-of-Experts Language Model: Experiments

-\paragraph{ASR} We first evaluate the zero-shot ability of \methodwithspace on unseen domain compared to two general-purpose LLMs, including GPT-3.5 Turbo and Claude-Opus\footnote{Claude-Opus is one of the high-performance, general-purpose LLMs evaluated in the LLM evaluation~\citep{zheng2024judging} and performs competitively compared to GPT-4-Turbo and Gemini 1.5-Pro, offering unlimited API access.}.
-With a task-specific recognition baseline of Whisper-V2-Large (third column) in Table~\ref{ood-result}, \method-MoE shows the best zero-shot ability with a relative 22.3\% average WER reduction.
-GPT-3.5 Turbo and Claude-Opus have relative 4.3\% and 7.3\% of zero-shot improvements, where \methodwithspace consistently outperform their 5-shot ASR correction.
+\paragraph{ASR} We first evaluate the zero-shot ability of \methodwithspace on unseen domain compared to two general-purpose LLMs, including GPT-3.5 Turbo and Claude-3.5 Sonnet.
+With a task-specific recognition baseline of Whisper-V2-Large (third column) in Table~\ref{ood-result}, \method-MoE (\textit{i.e.}, Qwen1.5-MoE or Mixtral) shows the best zero-shot ability with a relative 22.3\% average WER reduction.
+GPT-3.5 Turbo and Claude-3.5 Sonnet have relative 4.3\% and 7.3\% of zero-shot improvements, where \methodwithspace consistently outperform their 5-shot ASR correction.

 Table \ref{tab:multi_dataset_asr} shows the WER scores on individual datasets and average performance on the Open ASR Leaderboard.
 We observe that the proposed \methodwithspace improves the task-specific baseline Canary, with an average 5.0\% WER reduction.
 Individually, we observe a significant performance increase with \methodwithspace on more challenging datasets, like AMI (conversational speech) and VoxPopuli (accented speech) due to experts learning dataset-specific features.
 While, Earnings22 shows a slight performance drop possibly due to the reduced representation in the batch.